BM-AI-solutions/decision-points/readme.md

 ---
 ### Frontend Configuration

+- **`VITE_API_BASE_URL`**: The URL the frontend (running in the browser) uses to make API calls to the backend.
+For the standard Docker development setup, this should be `http://localhost:5000` (pointing to the port mapped from the backend container to your host machine).
-- **`VITE_DEPLOYMENT_MODE`**: Controls frontend behavior based on the deployment type.
+- **`VITE_DEPLOYMENT_MODE`**: Controls frontend behavior (e.g., signup flow).
-    - Set to `'cloud'` for the cloud-hosted version, which enables specific features like free-tier signup.
+    - Set to `'cloud'` for cloud-hosted features (like free tier signup).
-    - Leave blank or set to any other value for the self-hosted version, which uses standard open signup.
+    - Leave blank (default in `.env.example`) for standard self-hosted/local features.
-    - This variable is configured in the root `.env` file.
+- Both variables are configured in the root `.env` file and automatically picked up by the frontend build process within Docker.

 ---